dailymotion-oss/octopilot/docs/current-version/content/use-cases/app-promotion.md

 This is a very simplified configuration file for [helmfile](https://github.com/roboll/helmfile), an application used to describe [Helm](http://helm.sh/) releases.
 You can use whatever you want, it's just to base our example on a real-life use-case.

 So we're running the [YQ updater](#yq) twice:
 - the first time, with the `.releases[] | select(.name == strenv(APP_NAME)) | .version` expression, to extract the current version for our application named `my-app`.
 And we're sending the output to the `.git/previous-version.txt` file - which will contain just `1.0.0`.
-We're doing that to store the "previous" version before changing it with out new version.
+We're doing that to store the "previous" version before changing it without new version.
 You'll notice that the output file is located in the `.git` directory, this is to avoid committing it by default.
 - the second time, we're replacing the version with the new one - stored in the `VERSION` environment variable - with the following expression: `(.releases[] | select(.name == strenv(APP_NAME)) | .version) = strenv(VERSION)`.

 Now, we have: